-Over the past few years, supply chain delays, rising costs, and reconfiguring business models have all led to disruption within the consumer packaged goods (CPG) industry.
-As the market continues to grow and companies find new audiences while strengthening relationships with existing customers, a firm grasp on current CPG trends can set brands up for the next stage of growth.
+Over the past few years, supply chain issues and delays, rising costs, and reconfiguring business models have all led to disruption within the consumer packaged goods (CPG) industry.
+As the CPG market continues to grow and companies find new audiences while strengthening relationships with existing customers, a firm grasp on current CPG trends can set brands up for the next stage of growth.

 1. Addressing environmentally conscious consumers